 No, only one status record would be submitted within a file for a client.
 However, if a client is seen for a MH

-Crisis and/or Involuntary Service, then a provider would need to submit a record on these events also.
+Crisis and/or Involuntary Service, then a provider must submit a MCD and/or INS segment for these events also.

 |EDI||Will subcontractors set up EDI interface directly or do they submit to Mental Health Provider/CCO?|

-Subcontractors of the CMHPs/CCO’s are required to interface directly with AMH.
-CCOs/CMHPs will have
+Subcontractors of the CMHPs/CCO’s are required to interface directly with MOTS.

 |EDI||Can an agency submit data more often than 90 days and will AMH capture information each time?|